hareeshghk/peerconnect/README.md

 # peerconnect

+## Description
-connecting through peer to peer mecahnism over browser
+Creating peer to peer connection over browser using WebRTC protocol to do video, audio calls along with chat.